Covid 19 coronavirus: Parking fees in Rotorua CBD 'penalising' local businesses says petition

 Zippy Central cafe owner Morgan Wilson said he believed the parking system discouraged people from coming to the CBD.

-Business owners there were "screaming" for help from the council as the worst impacts of Covid-19 was yet to come.
+Business owners there were "screaming" for help from the council as the worst effects of Covid-19 were yet to come.

 "Rates abatement is a joke.
 They're not taking a pay cut, they're not cutting rates.
 It's a farce."

-He supported the petition and said a previous trial of free two-hour parking had proved it could be successful.
+He supported the petition and said a previous trial of free two-hour parking had proved successful.

-Rotorua Chamber of Commerce chief executive Bryce Heard said he supported the idea of free parking for about a month or two, as a "kicker" for the CBD, but said free parking in the long-term could limit car park turnover, which was not necessarily good for businesses.
+Rotorua Chamber of Commerce chief executive Bryce Heard said he supported the idea of free parking for about a month or two, as a "kicker" for the CBD, but said long-term it could limit turnover, which was not necessarily good for businesses.

 "If you had free parking, it would all be occupied by the staff of the businesses all day."